How to Install Yarn on CentOS 7

 enter to use the default values:

 yarn init v1.10.1 question name (vagrant): Linuxize question version (1.0.0): 0.0.1 question description: Testing Yarn question entry point (index.js): question repository url: question author: Linuxize question license (MIT): question private: success Saved package.json Done in 20.18s.

-Once completed, the script will create a basic package.json file that will contain the information you provided.
-You can later open and edit this file.
+Once completed, the script will create a basic package.json file that contain the information you provided.
+You can open and edit this file at any time.
 If you want to use another package in your project, you need to add it to the project dependencies.
 To do so use the